LVA is a public, magnet school that provides students with a twofold emphasis on academics and the arts.

 Mr. Tanaka has a B.A. in Jazz Composition from UNLV and an M.M. in Jazz Composition from the Eastman School of Music.
 His teachers and mentors include Bill Dobbins, Charles Pillow, Harold Danko, Joe Lano, Marina Sturm, and two Las Vegas innovators of jazz - Roy James and Walt Blanton.

 Sue Mirman, our Jazz Department Instructional Assistant, is a native Chicagoan and retired optometrist.
 Inspired by her parents who developed homes for disabled children and adults, Sue has always incorporated volunteerism into her life.
 Throughout college and graduate school, while practicing optometry and raising her family, Sue volunteered at her children’s schools and with organizations such as Acts of Kindness and the I Have a Dream Foundation.
-She serves on the Executive Board for Win Win Entertainment and on the Advisory Board for Friends of LVA.
-Sue joined the LVA Jazz Department as a full time volunteer in 2013 and became an official member of the team in 2015.
+She serves on the advisory board for Friends of LVA, the advisory board for Teach For America, and served on the executive board for Win Win Entertainment.
+Sue joined the LVA Jazz Department as a volunteer in 2011 and became an official member of the team in 2015.